 Simple English definitions for legal terms

-Read a random definition: finger
+Read a random definition: parliamentary procedure

 The Securities Act of 1933 is a law that requires companies to provide accurate information to potential investors when they sell stocks or other securities.
 This helps investors make informed decisions about whether to invest in a company.
 The law also gives the Securities and Exchange Commission (SEC) the power to review and approve the information provided by companies, and to take legal action against companies or individuals who provide false or misleading information.
 Investors can also sue companies or individuals if they believe they were misled or defrauded.